lesleytomosada/carcar/README.md

 Update a specific automobile|PUT|http://localhost:8100/api/automobiles/:vin/ Delete a specific automobile|DELETE|http://localhost:8100/api/automobiles/:vin/

+These can be used as samples to create automobile data via Insomnia, if needed.

 **Create an Automobile**

 Creating an automobile requires color, year, vin, and model_id.
 ```
 {
   "color": "blue",